GoogleCloudPlatform/document-ai-samples/dspa/README.md

-# Document AI Specialized Pipeline
+# Document AI DSPA Invoice Parser Demo

 This example illustrates how to create an automated pipeline using a Specialized Splitter-Classifier and multiple Specialized Parsers